 Hundreds of Opportunities for Jefferson, Lewis and St. Lawrence County Students

-An online portal streamlines the application process for the Community Foundation’s Freshman Scholarship.
-Students may access the application portal, create a user account, and begin an online application by clicking on 2020-2021 Freshman Scholarship Application.
-All Community Foundation freshman scholarship applications are due Wednesday, April 15, through the online portal.
+A new online portal launched this week to streamline the application process for the Community Foundation’s Freshman Scholarship.
+Students may access the application portal, create a user account, and begin an online application by clicking on 2019-2020 Freshman Scholarship Application.
+All Community Foundation freshman scholarship applications are due Monday, April 15, through the online portal.

 High school seniors from Jefferson, Lewis and St. Lawrence counties who will be enrolled as full-time undergraduates this fall may apply for a one-year, freshman scholarship.
 Students pursuing technical, trade or vocational school may also apply and should complete the same application.

-Since 1980, the Community Foundation has provided more than $18 million in scholarship awards to students who live in the tri-county region.
-The Community Foundation annually administers nearly 400 restricted scholarships established by individual donors as well as scholarship funds on behalf of 28 school districts throughout Jefferson, Lewis, and St. Lawrence counties.
+Since 1980, the Community Foundation has awarded more than $17 million in scholarship awards to students living in the tri-county region.
+The Community Foundation annually administers nearly 400 restricted scholarships established by individual donors and scholarship funds on behalf of 28 school districts throughout Jefferson, Lewis, and St. Lawrence counties.

 Students should thoroughly read all application instructions.
 Completed packets must be returned or postmarked by the deadline to the address specified in each application.
 Students must include a complete, signed application, an essay, appraisal forms, references and transcripts.

 Additional programs, opportunities